artisan's unique birdhouse boutique 866.478.8265

-Several factors, such as insecticides, the destruction of their habitats, predators, and competition from non-native birds have contributed to this decline.
-First and foremost... it is the invasive house sparrow who has caused their decline.
+Several factors, such as insecticide use, the destruction of habitat, predators, and competition from non-native birds have all contributed to their decline.
+First and foremost... it is the invasive house sparrow who has caused their peril.
 A non-native bird, house sparrows are public enemy number one for bluebirds.

 The spring courtship rites of the bluebird are among the most enjoyable to witness.
-The male selects a suitable nesting cavity and devotes all his energy to luring a female to it with song.
-He sings and sings, as the female sits passively by, enjoying his effort.
+The male selects a suitable nesting cavity and devotes all his energy to luring a female to it with song and his "wing-tip" dance.
+He sings and sings, as the female sits passively by enjoying his effort.

 What can we do?